SFDO-Community-Sprints/sfdo-community-sprints.github.io/docs/open-source-commons/Sprint_Event_FAQ.md

 * Processing of your personal data by Salesforce as described in the [Privacy Statemen](https://www.salesforce.com/company/legal/privacy/)
 * [Salesforce for Nonprofit's](https://www.salesforce.com/nonprofit/) website [Terms of Service](https://www.salesforce.com/company/legal/sfdc-website-terms-of-service/)
 * Open Source Commons Community drafted guidelines

-_For our events (in-person or virtual) the event may include breakfast, lunch, refreshments, an optional happy hour and a branded t-shirt valued at $20 (total estimated value $120 per person).
-By registering for this event, you certify your attendance complies with all applicable laws, rules, regulations, and government ethics policies of your agency, state, locality, and/or employer.
-The invitation to this event does not allow you to bring an extra guest of your choice.
-We are pleased to accept payment for all or a portion of this event as permitted or required under your ethics laws and policies and can provide additional information or documentation upon request.
-We may disclose information concerning your acceptance of this invitation and attendance at the event to your employer and others for legal, regulatory, or compliance purposes.
-Please note that Salesforce is a government contractor, a registered lobbyist/lobbyist-employer, or otherwise considered an interested party in many jurisdictions._

 # Have more questions?